 Special Project in Astrophysics

 Pulsar and General Relativity Research: Pulsars are rapidly spinning (up to 700 times per second!) neutron stars that are born in supernovas.
 My students, colleagues, and I use data from the giant radiotelecopes in Arecibo, PR, Green Bank, WV, and Parkes, Australia for a variety of pulsar and general relativity projects.
 We are studying Einstein's General Theory of Relativity by carefully observing the orbit and pulseshape of a binary pulsar, observing other pulsars to try to understand the underlying emission mechanism; and measuring the density, turbulence, and magnetization of the interstellar medium by watching its effects on pulsar signals.
 The projects involve the use of unix, fortran, IDL, and C programs to plan the observations and to analyze the data we collect on these objects.
-We would start by studying pulsars in general and learning the various software; then slowly ramping up through the year to more and more sophisticated analyses of pulsar data, finally spending a month at the Australia Telescope National Facility near Sydney, Australia starting in late July.
+We would start by studying pulsars in general and learning the various software; then slowly ramping up through the year to more and more sophisticated analyses of pulsar data.
 Astrophysics I or II is a suggested prerequisite but we can be flexible.
 Unfortunately, right now it looks like my roster is filled.